gogolith/GoCoEdit/privacy.md

 -----------------------

 This privacy statement has been prepared based on provisions of multiple legislations, including Art.
 13/14 of Regulation (EU) 2016/679 (General Data Protection Regulation).
-This privacy policy relates solely to Christoph Gogolin, if not stated otherwise within this document.
+This privacy policy relates solely to GoCoEdit / Christoph Gogolin, if not stated otherwise within this document.
 Latest update: May, 2018